fluttercommunity/flutter_workmanager/README.md

 > Not all constraints are mapped.

 - NetworkType
   Constrains the type of network required for your work to run.
 For example, Connected.
+  On iOS you can "requireNetwork" but that's it.
+It does not allow configuration of unmetered, not_metered etc. All these network variables will be merged into requiresNetwork.
 - RequiresBatteryNotLow
   When set to true, your work will not run if the device is in low battery mode.
   **Enabling the battery saving mode on the android device prevents the job from running**